komachi/ansible-decent-desktop/README.md

 This is an experiment to make desktop/laptop configuration fully controllable by Ansible.
 Also to experiment with GNU/Linux-based web-3/dapp/defi/security-first/insert-your-buzzword-here setup.
 Also because it's a lot of work to configure everything each time.
 Also because I can.

 This project is not intended to fulfil desires of every user.
 I use it to provision my own personal PC.
-You probably find some defaults incompatible with your view on desktop OS configuration, but you can fork and tune it for yourself.
+You probably find some defaults incompatible with your view on desktop OS configuration, but you can fork and tune it for yourself, or just look at playbooks for inspirations.
 PRs with improvements welcomed btw.

 This playbook meant to be run against Debian buster.
 It probably won't work for other distros/versions, but you can try.